A body

 The position of an object is defined with respect to some frame of reference.
 As a convention, we define position of a point (essentially we treat body as a point mass) with the help of three co-ordinates X, Y and Z. Hence X, Y, Z is a set of coordinate axes representing a 3-dimensional space and each point in this space can be uniquely defined with the help of a set of X, Y and Z coordinate, all three axes being mutually perpendicular to each other.
 The line drawn from origin to the point represents the position vector of that pointIntroduction to Motion in One Dimension Position vector

-In two-dimensional motion: vector r-vector = xi + yj (in x-y plane z = 0)
+In two-dimensional motion: vector = xi + yj (in x-y plane z = 0)

 In the figure above, the position of a point P is specified and vector OP is called the position vector.